Sbenavides1/mini-storefront/README.md

 Start the project with: npm run dev
 Open http://localhost:3000 in your browser

-This projects covers:
-- Components & JSX
-- Lists & Keys
-- Props & Callbacks
-- State & Controlled Inputs
-- Conditional Rendering
-- Effects & Cleanup
-- Lifting State
-- Client vs Server Components
+This project creates a Mini Store front where clients will be able to :
-- API Routes
+- Browse products
-- Tailwind UI styling
+- Filter by category and price
+- Add items to a cart
+- View cart totals
+- See product stock update over time
+- View loading, error, and empty states